Augmint/augmint-web/docs/developmentEnvironment.md

 ### 3. Launch

-#### start ganache-cli (formerly testrpc)
+#### 3.1 Start ganache-cli (formerly testrpc)

-1. `npm run ganache:runmigrate`
+`npm run ganache:runmigrate`
 or
-   _ `npm run ganache:run`)
+`npm run ganache:run` and in separate console:
-   _ in separate console:
+`npm run truffle:migrate`
-    `npm run truffle:migrate` or
+or
 `$(npm bin)/truffle migrate --reset` to overwrite existing migration

-   NB: if you have connection error then likely src/contractsBuild is not up to date.
-Run `npm run truffle:migratecopy` but make sure you don't check in changes in that folder (rather raise an issue so we can fix it)
+NB: if you have connection error on the UI then likely `src/contractsBuild` is not up to date: run `npm run truffle:migratecopy` but make sure you don't check in changes in `src/contractsBuild` folder (rather raise an issue so we can fix it)

-#### 4. Launch local dev server
+#### 3.2.
+Launch local dev server

 `yarn start`